Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

 \subsection{Temperature dependence}

-In this section, we examine how the self-energy correction depends on temperature in a second-order analysis.
+In this section, we examine how the second-order self-energy contributions depends on temperature.
 We follow a similar approach as outlined in Sec.~\ref{sec.sec_II.I} for the Hartree correction.
 We then calculate the real and imaginary parts of the self-energy correction for both the up (optical) and down (acoustic) magnon bands at fourteen different temperatures, ranging from 5 K to 31 K. Our objective is to identify a temperature fitting of the form $a T^{\beta}$ for both bands.

 For the down band, we find that the best fit for the exponent is $\beta_d = 2$ for both the real and imaginary parts, as illustrated in Fig.~\ref{fig:Fig6}(a).
-Similarly, for the up band, the best fit is again $\beta_u = 3$ for both the real and imaginary parts, shown in panel (b) of Fig.~\ref{fig:Fig6}.
-While the temperature dependence for the down band is consistent with previous theoretical and experimental works, the cubic power law for the up band is a new observation of our current analysis.

-It is worth noting that the fitting of the real part displays asymptotic characteristics that are numerical artifacts stemming from the change of sign in the renormalized bands across different regions of the BZ, as indicated in the insets of Fig.~\ref{fig:Fig6}.
+Similarly, for the up band, the best fit is $\beta_u = 3$ for both the real and imaginary parts, shown in panel (b) of Fig.~\ref{fig:Fig6}.
+While the temperature dependence for the \textit{acoustic} band is consistent with previous theoretical and experimental works, the \textit{cubic} power law for the \textit{optical} band is a new \textit{finding} of our work.
+We summed over all the contributions from second to fifth process to obtain the self-energy corrections for the optical band.
+Numerical fitting of the real parts reveals asymptotic characteristics that are numerical artifacts resulting from changes in the sign of the renormalized bands across different regions of the Brillouin zone (see insets of Fig.~\ref{fig:Fig6}).